HL7/fhir-medmorph/input/pagecontent/subscription.md

 The following requirements are based on SubscriptionTopics defined as per the [Subscriptions R5 Backport IG]({{site.data.fhir.subscriptionsig}}/index.html).

 * Data Sources SHOULD support the SubscriptionTopics identified by each of the named-events in the [Named Event Valueset](ValueSet-us-ph-triggerdefinition-namedevent.html).
-Each MedMorph Content IG should identify the specific named-event required to be supported by the Data Source for the use case.
+Each MedMorph content IG should identify the specific named-event required to be supported by the Data Source for the use case.

 * Data Sources SHOULD support the channel of type ```rest-hook``` to notify the subscribers of changes.

 * Data Sources SHOULD support a notification payload type of ```id-only``` where the id of the changed resource is included.

-* Data Sources MAY include in the notification the resources that were changed along with context information.
+* Data Sources MAY include in the notification the resources changed along with context information.
 Data Sources SHOULD consider including context information such as the patient and the encounter resources.
-The MedMorph Content IGs will specify the detailed notifications required as per the use case.
+The MedMorph content IGs will specify the detailed notifications required as per the use case.

 * HDEA SHALL subscribe to the SubscriptionTopics identified by each of the named-events in the [Named Event Valueset](	ValueSet-us-ph-triggerdefinition-namedevent.html) in the Knowledge Artifact.